michellejlin/tprk/README.md

 `rscript PacBio2Tree.R -d [directory]`

 OR run the script in R, and change the indicated variables (in this case, the path variable in line 18).

+## Common Errors
+1. `incomplete final line found by readTableHeader on '/Users/uwvirongs/Documents/tprk/metadata.csv'` Make sure your metadata file has a new line at the end.
+You can do this by simply pressing enter on the last line of your file and saving.